Keto Electrolytes, Everyday Energy: Build a Better Hydration Stack with Key Minerals

 • Calcium – contraction cue and skeletal guard

-• Phosphorus – behind-the-scenes energy carriers
+• Phosphorus – behind-the-scenes energy carrier

 • Maintains nerve signaling and muscle responsiveness